UBOS-tech/node-red-contrib-image-generation-ubos/README.md

   <a href="https://github.com/UBOS-tech">GitHub</a>
   </h3>

-A Node-RED node that interacts with OpenAI machine learning models to generate text like ChatGPT.
+A Node-RED node that interacts with OpenAI machine learning models to generate image outputs like 'DALL·E 2'.

 ### Quick Start

 Install with the built in <b>Node-RED Palette manager</b> or using npm:
 ```
-npm install node-red-contrib-openai-ubos
+npm install node-red-contrib-image-generation-ubos
 ```

 ## Setup